nixworks/public/news/2010/12/4/README.md

 ##### Iran
 ### [The Iranian government says the International Atomic Energy Agency spies on its nuclear program and reiterates its belief that the CIA, Mossad and MI6 murdered Majid Shahriari earlier this week. ](/news/2010/12/4/the-iranian-government-says-the-international-atomic-energy-agency-spies-on-its-nuclear-program-and-reiterates-its-belief-that-the-cia-moss.md)
-_Context: nuclear program, MI6, CIA, Mossad, IAEA, Majid Shahriari, Iran_
+_Context: CIA, Iran, MI6, IAEA, Mossad, Majid Shahriari, nuclear program_

 ##### South Korea
 ### [A proposed law in South Korea is to ban online gaming after midnight for young people amid concerns over Internet addiction. ](/news/2010/12/4/a-proposed-law-in-south-korea-is-to-ban-online-gaming-after-midnight-for-young-people-amid-concerns-over-internet-addiction.md)